Three Bewildered People in the Night: Production

 Gregg Araki shot Three Bewildered People in the Night on a budget of $5,000.
 He shot in black and white using a spring-wound Bolex camera.
 The film is an example of guerrilla filmmaking, with Araki shooting in unauthorized locations without permits.

 Reception

-Three Bewildered People in the Night won the Ernest Artaria Award at the 1989 Locarno International Film Festival.
+Three Bewildered People in the Night won the Bronze Leopard (for technical achievements) and the Critics' Prize (FIPRESCI) at the 1987 Locarno International Film Festival.